 restoring a disappeared file using time machine

 If you’re not backing up using Time Machine, let’s take a look into third-party data recovery software as anyone can use and benefit from this.
 I have used data recovery software in the past to find recently deleted photos on my Mac.
+When you don’t have backups, these tools can be incredibly useful.

-Method 4: Recover Desktop Files Using Disk Drill
+Method 5: Recover Desktop Files Using Disk Drill

 If you still can’t locate your file, we can try using Disk Drill to find and recover the disappeared desktop file.